Cam Newton Player Prop Bets for NFL Week 18 | Carolina vs. Tampa Bay 1/9/2022

 - Newton did not record a pass attempt in last week's game versus the Saints.

-- Over his last three games, Newton has collected 217 passing yards (72.3 per game) while going 25-for-51 (49% completion percentage) and throwing one touchdown and two interceptions.
+- Newton has racked up 217 passing yards (72.3 per game) and has a 49% completion percentage this year (25-of-51) while throwing one touchdown and two interceptions over his last three games.

 - He's also added 118 rushing yards (39.3 ypg) on 21 carries while scoring one touchdown on the ground.